Backing up a Liferay Installation

 Let’s look at the items that need to be backed up in your Liferay installation.

 Liferay’s configuration file,

-portal-ext.properties, gets stored in the Liferay Home folder, which is generally one folder up from where your application server is installed (see chapter 14 for specific details for your application server).
+portal-ext.properties, gets stored in the Liferay Home folder, which is generally one folder up from where your application server is installed (see the Installation and Setup chapter of this guide for specific details for your application server).
 At a minimum, this file should be backed up, but it is generally best to back up your whole application server.

 If you’ve followed the non-plugin procedure (see chapter 19) to modify your Ehcache configuration, you’ll have cache configuration files in the deploy location of Liferay.
 You’ll need to back up this location.
 If you’re using the plugin procedure (i.e., the recommended procedure), your cache configuration settings are stored in your source code repository, which is backed up separately.

 Liferay stores configuration files, search indexes, and cache information in a folder called